Laureline17/my_personnal_repo/week2_setup.md

 The aim of this work is to show that our development environment is  set up correctly and that we have a good understanding of how it works.

+First we needed to install Visual Studio, the IDE that we are going to use.
+Then we go on our github account to import the template to create our own repository.
+In order to go on Github and to click on the + button like we can see on the screenshot.
+Then we click on "import repository".

 # Setup